-The Village accomplished many upgrades to its system over the past year.
+The Village accomplished many upgrades to its system over the two years.
 Two new wells were drilled in the vicinity of the #1 pumphouse.
-Those wells will be brought online in 2024 to replace both existing Village wells.
-Another major upgrade was the installation of four new fire hydrants.
-Two of those hydrants were installed as part of an emergency overland line that can be temporarily put in place in the event of a failure of the line that services the Orchard that is suspended under the bridge over Carpenter Creek.
-Plans and engineering are underway to replace the 6" main under the bridge in 2024.
+Those wells will be brought online in 2025 to replace both existing Village wells.
+A pumphouse was constructed in 2024 that will connect the new wells to the system via pit-less adapters.
+This allows the building to not sit directly over the wells making service and maintenance far simpler.
+Supply issues with several integral components delayed the project but thoughtful planning allowed for the addition of another new fire hydrant during construction to better service the area.
+Backup power, in the event of an outage will be provided by a diesel-powered generator with automatic switch over capabilities.
+Wells #1 and 2 will be decommissioned.

+Plans and engineering are still underway to replace the 6" main under the bridge in 2025.
+Water service to the "Orchard" section of town will be maintained via an overland pipe that connects to the hydrants on each side of the bridge, installed in 2023.
 Plans are also underway for the installation of blow offs for two of the dead ends in the system.